thatvirtualboy/thatvirtualboy.github.io/_drafts/ubuntu-ova-12-release.markdown

 Please check out the Doc link above for details, instructions, and troubleshooting tips.
 Thanks to everyone involved who tested and provided input.
-Don't forget to join the VMware {CODE} community.
-Thanks!
+Don't forget to join the VMware {CODE} community!